SuryaanshPandey/agentic-honeypot-guvi/README.md

 Suryaansh Pandey

-BTech Student | AI Builder | Founder – DMCOI
+BTech Student | AI Builder | Founder of DMCOI

 GitHub
 https://github.com/SuryaanshPandey

 📜 License

-This project is for research and educational purposes.
+This project is intended for educational and research purposes.